-- Court Findings

-- Youth is making satisfactory progress in meeting the terms and conditions of the consent decree

-- Youth is making unsatisfactory progress

-- Youth is in violation of the consent decree
+- Court Findings - Youth is making satisfactory progress in meeting the terms and conditions of the consent decree; - Youth is making unsatisfactory progress; - Youth is in violation of the consent decree; and/or

-- Youth has satisfied the terms and conditions of the consent decree
+• Youth has satisfied the terms and conditions of the consent decree.

-- Order(s) to the Youth/Family
+• Order(s) to the Youth/Family

-- Youth to remain on the consent decree
+- Youth to remain on the consent decree;

-- Consent decree should be extended
+- Consent decree should be extended;

-- o Consent decree should be modified
+- Consent decree should be modified;

-- o Youth to be released due to program completion and case closed
+- Youth to be released due to program completion and case closed; and/or

-- Consent decree to be revoked and a petition alleging that the youth has committed a juvenile offense reinstated
+- Consent decree to be revoked and a petition alleging that the youth has committed a juvenile offense reinstated.

-- Additional Programs and Conditions
+Additional Programs and Conditions

-- No change
+- No change;

-- Now programs and conditions
+- New programs and conditions; or

-- Vacate programs and conditions
+- Vacate programs and conditions.

-- Education, Healthcare, and Disability
+• Education, Health Care, and Disability

-0 is appointed as the youth's educational decision maker to ensure the stability and appropriateness of his or her education

-0 Youth shall undergo the following evaluations, tests, counseling, an d treatment:
+- \\\\\ is appointed as the youth's educational decision maker to ensure the stability and appropriateness of his or her education. - Youth shall undergo the following evaluations, tests, counseling, and treatment:

+Shared Responsibility

-- Shared Responsibility - o Case management responsibility is to be shared by the following agencies:
+- Case management responsibility is to be shared by the following agencies: - The lead officer and agency are: \\\\\.